 California's Drinking Water

 With recent headlines about high levels of lead in drinking water in Flint, Michigan, there has been public concern about the safety of drinking water in other parts of the country, including California.
-For many reasons, California's drinking water generally is at low risk for lead contamination and water agencies test water in accordance with state and federal drinking water laws to ensure it is safe to drink.
+California's drinking water generally is at low risk for lead contamination, and water agencies test water in accordance with state and federal drinking water laws to ensure it is safe to drink.

 To assist with public outreach and education efforts related to drinking water safety, ACWA has developed several resources recommended for use by local water agencies.
 These materials are intended to assist member agencies with communicating to customers, the media and the public that California’s drinking water is safe and generally has a lower risk for lead contamination.

 - Resources on the State's Lead Sampling in Schools Program (Member login required)

 - Lead and Drinking Water in California Fact Sheet: This document provides a background on the risks and effects of lead in drinking water, facts about the risk of lead contamination in California’s drinking water, and additional information about federal regulation, the Flint crisis and how consumers can get more information about their drinking water.